Wood, time, patience, skill, and a whole lot of soul.

 There’s a trick to playing Australia’s most famous wind instrument and at Cully Fest, our master players are going to show you how it’s done.
 Whether you’ve already mastered circular breathing, or have never touched the instrument before in your life get stuck into this rich part of Australian culture and see if you can make that famous haunting sound.

 They say a few words in the local language will go a long way – in the case of the Queensland tribes, a few words will take you a long way back, through history.
 Gain a deeper understanding of the origins of Australia and it’s people thanks to the aboriginal language workshops at Cully Fest this year.

 Let your creative spirit soar at the drawing workshops at Cully Fest 2017.
-Whether you’re a regular artist, or haven’t touched a canvas in decades, pick up a pencil or some charcoal and let loose with the help of celebrated artist, Michael Nicholas and Sarah Campbell.
-They will be running Charcoal Drawing, Chalk Art, and Australian Animal drawing workshops over the course of the weekend.
+Whether you’re a regular artist, or haven’t touched a canvas in decades, pick up a pencil or some charcoal and let loose with the help of celebrated artists, Susie Klein and Sarah Campbell.
+They will be running Charcoal Drawing, Chalk Art, and Australian Animal drawing workshops and much more over the course of the weekend.
 The scenic surroundings of the Outback are the perfect place to draw inspiration from – you might be surprised at what you create.